Skip to Content

 One of our favorite small towns in Texas is Fredericksburg!

-Located about one hour outside of San Antonio in the beautiful Texas Hill Country, this historic town is full of charm and loads of wine!
+Located about one hour outside San Antonio in the beautiful Texas Hill Country, this historic town is full of charm and wine!

 Be sure to do a wine tasting at the best wineries in Fredericksburg to try some delicious Texas wine!

-Just west of town, you will find Enchanted Rock.
-A great escape to the country to reconnect with nature.
+Just west of town is Enchanted Rock.
+It is a great place to escape to the country and reconnect with nature.

 limestone cave with water dripping down